neurobioinfo/scrnabox/docs/Dataset1.md

 -d ${SCRNABOX_PWD} \
 --steps 1
 ```
-The outputs of the CellRanger _counts_ pipeline, including the raw and filtered feature-barcode expression matrices, are deposited into `~/pipeline/step1`.
+The outputs of the CellRanger _counts_ pipeline are deposited into `~/pipeline/step1`.
+The expression matrix, features, and barcode files outputed by CellRanger are located in `~/pipeline/step1/run/ouput_folder/outs/raw_feature_bc_matrix`.

  - - - -

-### Step 2: Ambient RNA removal and create Seurat object
+### Step 2: Create Seurat object and remove ambient RNA
 In this Step, we are going to use the CellRanger-generated feature-barcode matrices to produce unique Seurat objects for each of the 11 samples.
 Ambient RNA detection and removal is optional for this Step; however, because [Smajic et al.](https://academic.oup.com/brain/article/145/3/964/6469020) did not perform this analytical procedure we will skip it.
 We will retain genes that were detected in at least three cells and cells that expressed at least 1000 genes. <br />
 <br />
-For our analysis of the midbrain dataset we set the following execution parameters for Step 2:
+For our analysis of the midbrain dataset we set the following execution parameters for Step 2 (`~/pipeline/job_info/parameters/step2_par.txt`):

 |Parameter|Value|
 |:--|:--|